 December 15th – Add a loonie for every disposable or single use product you purchased as a stocking stuffer.

 December 16th – Add a loonie for every degree that your daytime thermostat is set above 20 degrees C.

 December 17th – Add a loonie for every degree that your nighttime thermostat is set above 17 degrees C.

 December 18th – Add a loonie every time that you leave your car idling while parked.

-December 19th - Add $ 5.00 if you don't recycle.
-The energy saved by recycling a single aluminum can could power a television for two hours or a laptop computer for three hours!
+December 19th – Add $ 5.00 if you don’t recycle.
+The energy saved by recycling a single aluminum can could generate enough power to run a television for two hours.

 December 20th – Add a dollar if you buy your holiday beer in cans, not refillable bottles.